What happens when the LEI expires?

-In the increasingly digitally connected world – the need for trust and transparency has become one of the main concerns.
-For this reason information related to your legal entity identifier (LEI) number needs to be renewed annually.
-Failing to renew your LEI can bring many inconveniences and at times become quite costly to your business.
+In the increasingly digitally connected world - the need for trust and transparency has become one of the main concerns.
+For this reason, information related to your Legal Entity Identifier (LEI) number needs annual renewal.
+Failing to renew your LEI can bring inconveniences and, at times, become quite costly to your business.

 What Does It Mean to Be "Lapsed?"

-All businesses must renew their LEI registration every year on the day they initially registered.
-Failure to do so moves the company from “Active” status to “Lapsed” status.
-This can impact your business in many ways.
+All businesses must renew their LEI registration annually on the day they initially registered.
+Failure to do so moves the company from "Active" to "Lapsed" status.
+A lapsed LEI can impact your business in many ways.

-Failure to renew your registration can lead to severe penalties.
-Even major corporations have failed to keep their status updated and paid the price for it.
-For example, Morgan Stanley has assessed a $5 million fine for failing to update information related to the LEI.
+Failing to renew your registration can result in severe penalties.
+Many large companies, such as Morgan Stanley, have failed to maintain their status up-to-date and faced significant fines.
+For instance, Morgan Stanley has assessed a $5 million penalty for not updating information related to the Legal Entity Identifier (LEI).

-Your organization may not face this type of stiff penalty, but it clearly is not worth the risk.
+Your organization may not face such stiff penalties, but it is not worth the risk.

 Your Business Can Be Denied Access

-The biggest factor affecting your business is that you can be shut out from global markets.
-Truthfully, in most instances, a significant fine is not assessed.
-There may be a fine involved, but it is not going to be $5 million.
+The most significant factor affecting your business is that you can get shut out from global markets.
+Truthfully, in most instances, a substantial fine is not assessed.
+A penalty might get involved, but it will not be $5 million.

 What to Do If I Have Gone into "Lapsed" Status?